When to use Chopsticks and where

 The exception is steamed or fried whole fish.
 Once placed on the table, the waiter or one of the patrons in the group would use a fork and spoon to cut it in smaller portions.
 There is an art to it and best left to the waiter.

-Now for the mysterious Chinese soup spoon.
+Now for the unusual Chinese soup spoon.

-For the longest time ever, I always thought Chopsticks was a single utensil for Chinese dishes like.
-How wrong I was.
-Chopsticks are always comes with a spoon.
+Chopsticks always comes with a spoon.
 Not an ordinary spoon but a Chinese soup spoon with its unique design.
 Another thing Western expatriates get wrong.

 The spoon design explains why it is always present with chopsticks.
-You see the plastic version of the spoon in takeaways with wooden throwaway chopsticks.
-I guess many don’t use it.

-The chopsticks are used to push a small portion of rice onto the spoon, place a piece of meat or veg on the rice and then it taken to the mouth.
+The chopsticks are used to push a small portion of rice onto the spoon, place a piece of meat or veg on the rice and it then taken to the mouth.
 The spoon with the rice and meat or vegetable that is.

 If you having noodles or taking a portion of meat or vegetable alone, the chopsticks are fine.